ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### XML Decoder usage

 Indica problemas relacionados ao uso do Decoder XML.
-A mensagem que aparece é esta:

 > _XMLDecoder should not be used to parse untrusted data.
 Deserializing user input can lead to arbitrary code execution.
 For more information checkout the CWE-20 \(_[_https://cwe.mitre.org/data/definitions/20.html_](https://cwe.mitre.org/data/definitions/20.html)_\) advisory._